Savage Grace (metal band): Biography

-The sophomore album, 1986's After the fall from Grace, was recorded by Chris Logue on guitars and lead vocals, Brian East on bass, Mark "Chase" Marshall on guitar and Mark Marcum on drums.
+The second album, 1986's After the fall from Grace, was recorded by Chris Logue on guitars and lead vocals, Brian East on bass, Mark "Chase" Marshall on guitar and Mark Marcum on drums.
 After another tour of Europe, Beast left the band.

-The group's final output, the Ride Into The Night EP, included a cover of the Deep Purple classic "Burn".
+The group's final output, the Ride into The Night EP, included a cover of the Deep Purple classic "Burn".
 It also featured new bass player Derek Peace, a member of Heir Apparent.

-The band was also featured on the Speed Metal Hell - Vol. 1 compilation album in 1985, with the songs "Master of Disguise" and "Fear my Way".
-Another song, "Mainline Lover", appeared on the 1993 compilation American Metal - Heavy 'N' Dirty.
+The band was also featured on the Speed Metal Hell – Vol. 1 compilation album in 1985, with the songs "Master of Disguise" and "Fear my Way".
+Another song, "Mainline Lover", appeared on the 1993 compilation American Metal – Heavy 'N' Dirty.

 In 2010, Chris Logue reformed the band with musicians of the German band Roxxcalibur, and played a European tour in April and May in addition to festivals such as Keep It True and Bang Your Head!!!.
 The band split up in October 2010.
 The whole Savage Grace back catalog was re-released by the German label Limb Music and several live songs were set to be included on the Keep It True Festival 2010 DVD.
 A new album was planned after the tour, but Logue mysteriously disappeared during the songwriting sessions.
 The new line-up decided to bring in a new vocalist and released the already finished songs in late 2013 under the moniker of Masters Of Disguise.

 On February 8, 2023, it was announced the band would be released their third album, Sign of the Cross, on May 5.
 It is the band's first album in 37 years.